MY REVIEW

 hidden in high places and wooded hollows.
 That nature is her place of worship,

-.
+and poetry her song of praise.
 I loved knowing this, and since purchasing the

 print copy of the book, have reread it from start to finish several times.